 Recipe: The Only Tomato Salad Recipe You’ll Ever Need

 Every summer we have always grown our own tomatoes in a massive, industrial sized greenhouse that my great grandfather had built.
 Because of this, every single summer I can remember we have had a glut of tomatoes, and all of our family have become experts on the very best of most tomato recipes people enjoy.

 The concept behind Pomora is simple.
 From £29 per quarter you can adopt an Italian olive tree, supporting local farmers in the region; on adoption, you will know the name of your farmer and in what part of Italy your tree is located; you get a choice depending on what profile of oil you prefer.
 Then, as well as updates about the welfare of your tree, you’ll receive three cans of oil each quarter.
 You can find out more here.

 In our first delivery we also had a can of their garlic infused extra virgin olive oil along with some more basic cooking and dressing oil which is absolutely wonderful.
 Out new favourite thing to do with slightly stale slices of bread is brush them with the oil and barbecue them, making for a delicious, thrifty, summer time garlic bread.

 There are two elements to this tomato salad.
-Either large or small, red or heirloom tomatoes (whatever you’ve got, really), sliced and spread out across a pretty Spanish painted plate (Waitrose have some great blue and white ones in store at the moment, though mine came from Spain itself), with a herby, spring oniony, lemony, garlicky jam jar dressing spooned over the top.
+Either large or small, red or heirloom tomatoes (whatever you’ve got, really), sliced and spread out across a pretty painted serving plate, with a herby, spring oniony, lemony, garlicky jam jar dressing spooned over the top.

 This is the only tomato salad recipe you’ll ever need.
 Use the best, ripest tomatoes you can find, even if this means using baby tomatoes which will take a bit longer to slice.

-- 2 Spring Onions
+2 Spring Onions

-- Small Handful Curly Parsley
+Small Handful Curly Parsley

-- 1 Small Garlic Clove
+1 Small Garlic Clove

-- 2 tbsp Freshly Squeezed Lemon Juice
+2 tbsp Freshly Squeezed Lemon Juice

 5 tbsp Extra Virgin Olive Oil

 Sea Salt (I used Breton Fleur de Sel)

 Freshly Ground Black Pepper

-- Enough Tomatoes for 3-5 people
+Enough Tomatoes for 3-5 people

 To make the dressing, thinly slice the spring onions (white and green parts), chop the parsley, and peel and crush the garlic clove and combine in a jam jar with a lid along with the lemon juice, olive oil, and a generous amount of sea salt and freshly ground black pepper.
 Screw the lid on tightly, and shake vigorously until everything is combined.
 Alternatively, whisk all of the ingredients together in a small bowl.
 Stash the dressing in the fridge until you need it.

 Slice the tomatoes, and spread them out over a serving dish.
 Shake the jar of dressing one more time to make sure nothing has separated, and spoon it evenly over the tomatoes.
 Serve straight away.